foundriesio/docs/source/user-guide/lmp-customization/lmp-customization.rst

-.. _platform-customizing:
+.. _lmp-customization:

-Platform Customization
+LmP Customization
 ======================

 This page covers some common ways that the Linux® microPlatform (LmP) can be modified.
-Platform Customization includes kernel options, startup services, user and group configuration, and other options related to the platform build.
+This includes kernel options, startup services, user and group configuration, and other options related to the platform build.

 .. seealso::

    The tutorial for :ref:`tutorial-customizing-the-platform` covers adding a Systemd Startup Service.
-   This helps introduces core concepts and steps related to customizing the platform, and is a good place to start.
+   This helps introduces core concepts and steps related to customizing LmP, and is a good place to start.

 Kernel Command Line Arguments
 -----------------------------